syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ![Salesforce New custom Object](../images/Salesforce-new-custom-object.png)

-## Defining Fields and Relationships
+## Defining fields and relationships

 let's configure the fields and relationships for the SchedulerEvent object.
 To do so Click on New to create a new field.